KlayFrog/KlaySwarmSpawnReveal/README.md

 **NEVER SHARE WITH ANYONE YOUR TEST PROJECT OR ITS VERCEL LINK**

-If needed, contact Klay on Discord (@klaytheguildless) to help you link Github and Vercel and add new projects
+If needed, contact Klay on Discord (@klaytheguildless) to help you link Github and Vercel and add new project
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Original README: